SCons/scons/testing/framework/test-framework.rst

 For a way around this, check out the ``PRESERVE`` environment variable.
 It can be seen in action in `How to convert old tests to use fixures`_ below.

-By the way, there's nothing magical about ``runtest.py``, the intent of the separation of test-support framework from test collection handling is that you could write your own driver script to run the tests, or possibly even use an existing test toolkit like ``PyTest`` (that has been requested, although it would take some work to make it fully usable).

 Not running tests
 =================